 Irritable Bowel Syndrome (IBS)

-IBS affects between 25 and 45 million people of all ages in the United States (an estimated 10 to 15 percent of the population).
-The disorder affects people of all ages, even children.
-Approximately 60 to 65 percent of IBS sufferers in the U.S. are reportedly female and 35 to 40 percent are male.
-This chronic disease is characterized by a group of symptoms, which can include abdominal pain or discomfort associated with a change in bowel pattern, such as loose or frequent bowel movements, and/or hard or infrequent bowel movements.
-Although the cause of IBS is not understood, it is becoming clear that this disease needs a multidisciplinary approach in research.
+IBS strikes people from all walks of life affecting between 25 to 45 million Americans and results in significant human suffering and disability.
+This chronic disease is characterized by a group of symptoms, which include abdominal pain or discomfort associated with a change in bowel pattern, such as loose or more frequent bowel movements, diarrhea, and/or constipation.
+Although the cause of IBS is unknown, we do know that this disease needs a multidisciplinary approach in research and treatment.

-Similar to other chronic illnesses and depending on severity, IBS can be emotionally and physically debilitating.
-Because of persistent, unpredictable, and often painful bowel symptoms, maintaining work or academic schedules becomes challenging.
-Individuals who suffer from this disorder may distance themselves from social activities and even may fear leaving their home.
+Similar to fecal incontinence and depending on severity, IBS can be emotionally and physically debilitating.
+Because of persistent bowel irregularity, individuals who suffer from this disorder may distance themselves from social events, work, and even may fear leaving their home.

-In the House and Senate Fiscal Year 2004 Labor, Health and Human Services, and Education Appropriations bills, Congress recommended that the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) develop an IBS strategic plan.
+In the House and Senate Fiscal Year 2004 and 2005 Labor, Health and Human Services, and Education Appropriations bills, Congress recommended that NIDDK develop an IBS strategic plan.
 The development of a strategic plan on IBS would greatly increase the institute’s progress toward the needed research on this functional gastrointestinal disorder, as well as serve to advance our understanding of this disease, determine improved treatment options for IBS sufferers, and assist in recruiting new investigators to conduct IBS research.

 Gastroesophageal Reflux Disease (GERD)